pantheon-systems/documentation/source/content/crisis-response-upstream.md

 These plugins were selected to improve the performance of the site, and better utilize tools built into Pantheon.

 - **[Native PHP Sessions for WordPress](https://wordpress.org/plugins/wp-native-php-sessions/)**: Offload PHP’s native sessions to your database for multi-server compatibility.
-Utilizing this plugin is a best practices recommendation for sites running multiple application containers that may require session persistance across those resources.
+Utilizing this plugin is a best practices recommendation for sites running multiple application containers that may require session persistence across those resources.

 - **[Pantheon HUD](https://wordpress.org/plugins/pantheon-hud/)** - A heads-up display into your Pantheon environment, giving you information about the current environment.